 The Implementing Regulation was developed with the support of the EU Member States' representatives in the ABS Committee.
 Before presenting its draft Regulation to the Committee, the Commission also gathered input from stakeholders on a discussion paper and its annexes reflecting ideas to be included in the draft.
 Subsequently stakeholders were invited to submit written comments on the paper.
 Some 50 organisations participated in this targeted consultation (click on the links in the list to see written submissions).
 The Commission prepared short summaries of stakeholders' written submissions and of its proposal for taking into account the views expressed during the consultation.

-"Best practices" in the sense of the ABS Regulation (Art.
-8) are procedures, tools or mechanisms, developed and overseen by associations of users or other interested parties, which – when effectively implemented – help users of genetic resources to comply with the obligations of the EU ABS Regulation.
+"Best practices" under the terms of the EU ABS Regulation (Art.
+8 of EU ABS Regulation) are procedures, tools or mechanisms, developed and overseen by associations of users or other interested parties, which – when effectively implemented – help users of genetic resources to comply with the obligations of the EU ABS Regulation.
 The procedural requirements for the recognition of best practices are set out in the Implementing Regulation.
 Applications for recognition of best practices can be sent to the Commission's functional mailbox ENV-F3-NAGOYA-ABS@ec.europa.eu.
 Once recognised as such by the Commission, best practices will be included in the Register.
 Currently there is one recognised best practice in the Register.

 Register of collections